Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Dry

 It’s hard not to immediately recognize our list’s next travel trailer.
 Airstream’s iconic design was born in the United States back in the 1930s and continues to grace the travel world today.
-Airstream’s founder, Wally Byam, originally sought out to provide he and his wife a comfier camping experience.
+Airstream’s founder, Wally Byam, originally sought to provide him and his wife with a comfier camping experience.
 Wally started with a Model T and a tent but soon became a trailblazing travel trailer engineer.

-Airstream is still produced in the US in Jackson Center, OH and they do their best to source USA made products whenever possible.
+Airstream is still produced in the US in Jackson Center, OH and they do their best to source USA-made products whenever possible, which is ideal for those like me who prefer to purchase local or US-made products.
 The Airstream Sport 22FB Bambi offers travelers a vintage experience with its retro Californian design.
 The goal of this rig is to stay small and light which means you’ll find things like accordion doors on the shower (instead of glass) and a plastic toilet instead of porcelain.

-Airstream has a long reputation for quality and the brand most definitely had its own style.
-This travel trailer is no different and features metallic-looking accents throughout.
-But these modern Airstream rigs almost look like an Ikea set which I know some folks will love.
+Airstream has a long reputation for quality and the brand most definitely had its own style, avoiding the typical whitewash, somewhat ugly appearance of RVs.
+This travel trailer is no exception and features metallic-looking accents throughout.

-Despite its small size, the Sport 22FB Bambi is able to fit in a clean looking dry bath.
-As mentioned, the toilet is plastic and raised pretty far off the ground which some folks might not like but it will come down to personal preference.
+Despite its small size, the Sport 22FB Bambi is able to contain a clean-looking dry bath.
+As mentioned, the toilet is plastic and raised pretty far off the ground which some folks might not like but this does come down to personal preference.
 The bathroom is relatively spacious and includes a residential-style sink.
-I really like the layout and the fact that if you’re sitting on the toilet you’d be looking into the shower instead of having your nose pressed against a wall like in some other rigs.
-That really makes this bathroom feel larger!
+I really like the layout and the fact that if you’re sitting on the toilet, you’d be looking into the shower instead of having your nose pressed against a wall like in some other rigs.
+This really makes this bathroom feel larger!

-One really cool feature of this bathroom is the clothesline!
-Okay, so it’s nothing fancy but the shower comes built-in with a detachable line so you can hang cloths to dry in the safety of the shower.
+A particularly cool feature of this bathroom is the clothesline!
+Okay, so it’s nothing fancy, but the shower comes built-in with a detachable line so you can hang clothes to dry in the safety of the shower.
 I also like the residential door handle on the bathroom door.
-While I don’t think I actually need the extra security of a lock and I doubt someone is going to stumble into the bathroom to surprise me, it’s one of several features that make this bathroom feel like one you might find in a brick and mortar home.
+While I don’t think I actually need the extra security of a lock and I doubt someone is going to stumble into the bathroom to surprise me, it’s one of several features that make this bathroom feel like one you might find in a brick-and-mortar home.

 Take a look inside the shower to get a feel for the size and check out the overall interior design of the bathroom (which I love):

-The MSRP is $58,984 and there’s a good chance you can find a used one for a good price.
+The MSRP is $58,984 and there’s a good chance you can find a used one for a good price, just don’t forget to ask these questions in the used RV dealership!

 3. Happier Camper Traveler